sanpetaa/calkoo_automated/README.md

 # Calkoo Test Automation Base

 #### About
-The goal of this project is fulfill my homework I get from the Global Blue REX Team.
+The goal of this project is to fulfill the homework I get from the Global Blue REX Team.
 ##### Task

-* Please identify at least two test cases for automation:
+* Please identify at least two test cases for the automation:
 * * explain why you would choose specifically those
-* * automate them using Cypress, Robot or Selenium (if having experience)
+* * automate them using Cypress, Robot, or Selenium (if having experience)

 #### Actual Testcases

 ##### testcase.CheckCalculations.java

-Cheking the whole calculation process and compare it to my local calculation, because this is the main function of the site.
+Checking the whole calculation process and comparing it to my local calculation, because this is the main function of the site.

- I selected the 3 most commonly used countries from global blue TOP destinations: https://www.globalblue.com/corporate/media/press/global-blue-research-confirms-the-chinese-are-still-the-most-valuable-globe-shoppers
+ I selected the 3 most commonly used countries from global blue TOP destinations: https://www.globalblue.com/corporate/media/press/global-blue-research-confirms-the-chinese-are-still-the-most-valuable-globe-shoppers, because I do not have business information about the most important countries.

-Check on all available VAT rates even If  I am filling the Netprice, VatSum or Price fields And Cheking the pie chart if it correct or not.
+Check on all available VAT rates even If  I am filling the Net price, VatSum, or Price fields And Checking the pie chart if it is correct or not.

 I used soft assertions.
 In case of any failure and the application taking screenshots.